These day these politics can feel like you need a crystal ball to predict it.

 Watch the discussion now

-Mike Indian is Senior Political Analyst and a member of DeHavilland’s Editorial team, leading on infrastructure and and Scottish affairs.
+Mike Indian is Senior Political Analyst and a member of DeHavilland’s Editorial team, leading on infrastructure and Scottish affairs.
 He leads on DeHavilland's dynamic content, specifically videos and podcasts, and regularly appears in the media as a political commentator.
 A graduate of Lancaster University, he has worked as a freelance journalist.